This post is dedicated to all the heroes and survivors of the Bataan Death March,

 |L-R: Carina a.k.a.
 FlyingBoar, Cristy, Raff, Marga a.k.a.
 Margalicious, Running Diva, Carmen|

 I was so embarrassed to be seen while being transported to the ambulance.
 I kept on rambling, “Where’s the doctor? … Please massage my legs.”
 The paramedic right away took a blood pressure reading and gave me a bottle of Oresol to drink while the doctor with a soothing voice asked me to relax.
 Amazingly, my BP was normal!
 I even smiled while in pain thinking how grateful I am with my body.
 “Whaaat?
 Normal blood pressure even after running for more than 17 hours?”
 I uttered a prayer of thanks.
-After a few minutes, I could feel sensation on my legs.
-The doc explained what caused it—failure to cool down and take liquids which I normally do after each race.
-I have totally forgotten to do it in my happiness to finally reach the finish line within the cut-off time.
+After a few minutes, I could feel sensation from both of my legs.
+The doc explained what caused it—I failed to cool down first and take liquids (which I normally do after each race).
+I totally have forgotten it in my happiness to have finally reached the finish line within the cut-off time.